Pay-by-link-plane icon

 Payment terminal (or POS terminal, pin entry device (PED))

 A device that communicates with a shopper's card at the point of sale.
 Usually, a card is tapped, dipped (inserted), or swiped at a payment terminal.
-The terminal then prompts the shopper to enter a PIN or sign (depending on the country, card type, and the transaction amount).
+The terminal then prompts the shopper to enter a PIN or sign (depending on the country/region, card type, and the transaction amount).
 It is sometimes referred to as a Pin Entry Device (PED).

 Adyen refers to the payment terminal as "the terminal".
 The terminal accepts an API request to start a transaction.
 The terminal displays the amount charged to the shopper and allows printing of a receipt.
 It will also offer DCC if applicable.
 Once an authorisation is obtained, the resulting data is sent to the Adyen payments platform for further processing.
 The receipt is sent with this data and you can see it in the Customer Area.